choi-jack/class-metadata/README.md

 expect(childMetadata.getOwn('foo')).toBe('baz');
 ```

-### Parameter metadata
+### Parameter Metadata

 TypeScript and the `reflect-metadata` package do not have parameter metadata support, but this package extends the metadata functionality to support parameter metadata.

-- Inheritance is equally supported.
-- If possible, the `design:type` metadata value is automatically set to the parameter type.
+If `design:paramtypes` metadata is emitted, the `design:type` metadata is set in the parameters metadata.

 ```typescript
 @Decorator()